Adrakaris/Adrakaris/README.md

 ## Ziida Kanai 🐉 問天地安好

 Hi.
-I did computer science at the University of Warwick and now work in Software Development.
+I work in Software Development.

-Technically I'm meant to be a AI type person but in reality I just torture myself by hand-writing CSS.
+I relish in the masochistic craft of Entprise:tm: Java and hand-writing CSS.

 It's a shame that Jupyer Notebook lines always get massively overcounted but the HTML is unfortunately real.
 I may make my site repo private sometime, maybe it'll change?